İnsuyu Cave: Hydrogeology

 The structure of the region, which was formed by the geological evolution affecting the entire Taurus Mountains, is highly complex.
 This complex geology is an important factor controlling the movement of underground water, which is the main attraction of the cave.
 The subterranean river running in the cave, which was formed in the cracked limestone of the Cretaceous period, surfaces at an impervious Neogene layer at the level of Madıma Valley on the slope of Sarpgüney Hill.
 It is significant that the cave formation occurred in a multi phase.
 Erosion patterns visible on the walls and ceilings of today's dry chambers and galleries, which can only be formed by running water of high flow rate, are a sign for the formation of those parts under water.

 Spongelike structures and forked gallery formation seen particularly on the eastern branch of the show cave is an indication of the formation of a phreatic zone.

-It is believed that the water of the cave cures diabetes and stomach diseases.
+The Burdur Provincial Culture and Tourism Directorate states on its article about the cave that "it is believed that some of the cave waters cure diabetes and stomach diseases."